timble/www.openpolice.be/_about/index.md

 ---

 We, [Timble](http://www.timble.net), are a team building an **open government platform** for the internet websites of the [Belgian Local Police](http://en.wikipedia.org/wiki/Law_enforcement_in_Belgium#Local_Police).

+You might be aware that we do business a bit differently from most typical government IT contractors.
+We'd like to take a second to explain what that means and why it matters.

 ## Task